- 01. Key Takeaways

 The Head of Household falls under the lower tax bracket.
 When you file taxes under this status, it reduces your overall tax liability.
 Additionally, sometimes even the taxes you owe.

-For instance, a taxpayer whose annual income is between $9326 - $37950, a 15% tax rate is applied.
+For instance, a taxpayer whose annual income is between $ 9,326 and $ 37,950 has a 15% tax rate applied.
 However, if the taxpayer pays taxes under the HOH status, the same rate applies on income up to $50,800.

 Higher Standard Deduction

 A standard deduction is a fixed amount that is deducted from your taxable income.
 It is provided to you as per your filing status.
-Considering this, if you file taxes as HOH, you receive a higher standard deduction during your tax filing.
+Considering this, if you file taxes as HOH, you receive a higher standard deduction.
 It reduces your taxable income and lowers the tax due amount.

 For instance, if you file taxes as a married couple, you get the standard deduction of up to $6350.
 However, if you file taxes as Head of Household, you can claim up to $9350 tax deduction.
 In your favor as HOH, it brings a difference of $3000.
 Here, the tax rate was according to 2017.

 Still confused?
-Look at the table below and know the difference in filing taxes as HOH or other tax status.
+Look at the table below to understand the difference in filing taxes as HOH or in another tax status.

-These are some of the benefits that taxpayers get when they file taxes as Head of Household.
+These are some of the benefits taxpayers receive when filing as Head of Household.
 Moving ahead, let's compare it with other filing statuses and know why it is a better tax filing option.

 Comparison of the Head of Household Status with Other Filing Statuses

-Let's do a comparison of the Head of Household status with other filing statuses and know which is better among them.
+Let's compare Head of Household status with other filing statuses and determine which is better.

 Head of Household vs Single

-In comparison with single tax filers, the Head of Household offers a lower taxable income.
+Compared with single tax filers, the Head of Household has a lower taxable income.
 Additionally, this filing status has more potential for refunds.
 Also, under this filing status, you can get a higher Standard Deduction.
 Apart from this, those filing taxes as HOH can also use wider tax brackets.
-It further helps them in lowering their taxable income.
+It also helps them lower their taxable income.

 Head of Household vs Married Filing Jointly

-When comparing the Head of Household to married filing, the married one has more benefits.
+When comparing the Head of Household filing status to married filing jointly, the married one has more benefits.
 It provides the taxpayers with wider tax brackets.
 Also, married tax filing offers a better Standard Deduction than HOH.
 Joint tax filers have twice the tax deduction as single filers.
 Furthermore, the Standard Deduction for married filing is 33% more than the HOH ($29,200 vs $21,900 for 2024).

-This was all about the comparison between the HOH and single and married tax filing status.
+This was all about comparing the HOH, single, and married tax filing statuses.
 Now, let's know the tax brackets for this filing status.

 What Are the Tax Brackets for the Head of Household Filing Status?